Gov. JB Pritzker touts education spending in new budget during Moline stop

 The budget also increases the statutorily required annual $350 million increase in the Evidence Based Funding formula for K-12.
 The money is distributed to public schools.

-Rep. Gregg Johnson, D-East Moline, who took office in January, said his main priority has been funding education at every level.
+Rep. Gregg Johnson, D-East Moline, who took office in January, said his main priority had been funding education at every level.

 A new plan also is included in the budget.